 There are many variations to this easy recipe; here are some examples:

-- Loaded potato soup: This variation includes toppings such as bacon, cheese, and sour cream to create a loaded baked potato flavor.
+- You can make loaded potato soup by adding toppings such as bacon, cheese, and sour cream to mimic the flavor of a loaded baked potato.

-- Chunky potato soup: This variation keeps the potatoes and vegetables chunky to add a heartier texture.
+- Chunky potato soup keeps the potatoes and vegetables chunky to add a heartier texture.

-- Sweet potato and carrot soup: This variation uses sweet potatoes instead of regular potatoes, creating a sweeter and richer flavor.
+- Sweet potato and carrot soup use sweet potatoes instead of regular potatoes, creating a sweeter and richer flavor.
 Another variation is to add roasted pumpkin to make Pumpkin and Sweet Potato Soup.

-- Sausage potato soup: This variation adds cooked breakfast or chorizo sausage.
+- Sausage potato soup can be made by adding cooked breakfast or chorizo sausage.

-- This soup is so hearty and filling that I usually serve it as a main dish by itself or add a Crispy Fried Chicken Burger or Pulled Pork Sandwich.
+- This soup is so hearty and filling that I usually serve it with a piece of crusty bread, my Irish Soda Bread or Texas Toast Garlic Bread.

-- However, it would also make a perfect starter course for a larger meal with: Herb Crusted Roasted Pork Tenderloin and Southern Squash Casserole or Southern Crispy Oven-Fried Chicken with Collard Greens.
+- It would also make a perfect starter course for a larger meal with Herb Crusted Roasted Pork Tenderloin and Southern Squash Casserole or Southern Crispy Oven-Fried Chicken with Collard Greens.

 - For a little lighter fare, potatoes and cabbage are delicious together, so you might consider serving it with Southern Fried Cabbage and Bacon.

-Yes, you can make potato soup in advance.
+You can make Irish potato soup several days in advance with no loss of flavor or texture.
 It can be stored in the refrigerator for three to four days or frozen for up to three months.

-Leftovers can be stored tightly covered in your refrigerator for up to four days.
+Leftovers can be stored in an airtight container in your refrigerator for up to four days.

-To reheat, either place it in a saucepan on the stove and heat it over medium heat or place it in a microwave-safe bowl and microwave for two to three minutes.
-If you microwave it, put a saucer or wax paper over the container before heating it.
+To reheat leftovers, place them in a saucepan on the stove and heat over medium heat.
+You can reheat individual servings by placing them in a microwave-safe bowl and microwaving for one to two minutes.
+If you microwave them, put a saucer or wax paper over the container before reheating.

 Absolutely; use the handy slider scale in the recipe card to modify the amounts of ingredients and change the number of servings.